Fall a great time for golf in San Diego | FOX Sports

 ”It’s the perfect time to play golf in San Diego,” said Shawn Cox, director of golf at The Grand Golf Club in Del Mar. ”You’re getting the benefit of the perfect weather, the courses are in great shape and at offseason prices.”

-San Diego has become one of the world’s top golf destinations, with around 90 courses in diverse settings from the beaches to the mountains.
+The San Diego area has become one of the world’s top golf destinations, with around 90 courses in diverse settings from the beaches to the mountains.
 The list of courses includes some of the best in the country, including The Grand, Maderas Golf Club, La Costa Spa and Resort, Aviara Golf Club and Coronado Municipal.
-The most recognizable is up the coast from San Diego in La Jolla at Torrey Pines Golf Course, site of U.S. Opens and an annual PGA Tour event.
+The most recognizable is up the coast from downtown San Diego at La Jolla’s Torrey Pines Golf Course, site of U.S. Opens and an annual PGA Tour event.

 Summer brings golfers from around the world to play and enjoy the mild Southern California weather.
 But here’s a little secret: Summer is also when the marine layer is most persistent.